 Sensory and motor distribution of nerves

-Note that skin over dorsum of the distal phalanges and part of the middle phalanges is supplied by the median nerve.
+Note that skin over the dorsum of the distal phalanges and part of the middle phalanges is supplied by the median nerve.
 See the following diagram.

 Muscles and Tendons of Hand